mogenius/docs/mogenius/docs/services/various/saml-jackson.md

 SAML Jackson requires a database to start, so make sure you have a running database before starting SAML Jackson.
 In our service template we rely on [Postgres](../databases/postgresql.md), which you can also easily deploy from the mogenius service library.
 Once you have a database, select SAML Jackson from the service library and follow the instructions.

 :::info
 Make sure to fill the placeholders in the environment variable `DB_URL` with your Postgres data.
+Once you entered the details of your Postgres it should look something like this postgres://user:SECRET@postgres-123456:5432/database.
 :::

 If you want to use another type of database, change the environment variables according to the [Jackson docs](https://boxyhq.com/docs/jackson/deploy/env-variables#database-configuration).